Note

 Next steps

-In this article, you have set up a solution with end-to-end observability capabilities for monitoring and troubleshooting.
-The common challenge in such solutions for IoT systems is delivering observability data from the devices to the cloud.
-The devices in this scenario are supposed to be online and have a stable connection to Azure Monitor, which is not always the case in real life.
+In this article, you set up a solution with end-to-end observability capabilities for monitoring and troubleshooting.
+A common challenge in these solutions for IoT systems is sending observability data from devices to the cloud.
+The devices in this scenario are expected to be online and have a stable connection to Azure Monitor, but that's not always the case.

-Advance to follow up articles such as Distributed Tracing with IoT Edge with the recommendations and techniques to handle scenarios when the devices are normally offline or have limited or restricted connection to the observability backend in the cloud.
+Go to follow-up articles like Distributed Tracing with IoT Edge for recommendations and techniques to handle scenarios when devices are usually offline or have limited or restricted connections to the observability backend in the cloud.